Bianca (Othello): In film and television

-In film, Doris Dowling played the character in Orson Welles's troubled but critically acclaimed 1952 adaptation.
-In 1965, Sheila Reid portrayed Bianca in Laurence Olivier's 1965 version, and Indra Ové played the character in the 1995 feature film starring Laurence Fishburne.
-Bianca was renamed "Brandy" and played by Rachel Shumate in O, a retelling of the story set in a contemporary high school.
-In the 2006 Hindi film adaptation Omkara, the character was renamed "Billo Chamanbahar" and played by Bipasha Basu.
+Bianca was played by Doris Dowling in Orson Welles's 1952 adaptation, Sheila Reid in Laurence Olivier's 1965 version, and Indra Ové in a 1995 feature film.
+She was featured in O, an adaptation set in a modern high school, as "Brandy", and as "Billo Chamanbahar" the Hindi film Omkara.
 In this variation, the Bianca character is not given a handkerchief, but a jewelled belt called a kamarbandh.